 Paint Out™ is an art event aiming to refresh and redefine 21st century en plein air art practice.
 Founded in 2014, we are the UK’s premier and only fully juried en plein air art competition, celebrating the talents of national and international artists before a wide and growing audience in the heart of medieval and iconic Norwich, as well as around beautiful Norfolk‘s towns, countryside, broads and coast.
 We’ve also popped up in Suffolk and in 2019 branched out to Cambridge.
 Many of our events are about extreme painting challenges, in any weather, up against the clock and the gaze of the art-loving public.
 Come and ExperienceArt, Live!

-2021’s outdoor painting programme builds upon over 8 years of plein air art events and 2 years successful and Covid-safe 8-day tour of Norfolk and Norwich with an open-air exhibition that saw dozens of artwork sales and thousands raised for charity too.
+Our outdoor painting programme builds upon over 8 years of plein air art events and 2 years successful and Covid-safe 8-day tours of Norfolk and Norwich with open-air exhibitions that saw dozens of artwork sales and thousands raised for charity too.
 In 2021, we expanded with double the space for over 70 artists and more facilities on-site and we expand again in 2022.
-With interest from dozens of artists from UK, USA, France and Russia, and half-price and other early bird deals available, do sign up early to join the UK’s most innovative plein air art event – the 15-24 July 2022 event is now open for entries with early bird pricing (save up to £120) but is filling up fast with over 90 artists confirmed.
+With interest from over 100 artists from UK, USA, France and elsewhere, do sign up early to join the UK’s most innovative plein air art event – the 15-23 July 2022 event is open for entries with early bird pricing (save up to £120) but is filling up fast with over 90 artists confirmed.